apache/hudi/website/docs/quick-start-guide.md

 </TabItem>
 <TabItem value="sparksql">

-Spark-sql needs an explicit create table command.
+Spark SQL needs an explicit create table command.

 - Table types:
   Both types of hudi tables (CopyOnWrite (COW) and MergeOnRead (MOR)) can be created using spark-sql.